Biodynamic Massage Therapy

 The body carries the imprint of our life experiences.
 What matters is not only what happens to us, but how we respond.
 Some experiences support us.
 Others can be overwhelming and difficult to process.
 When they remain unresolved, the body continues to hold the charge.

 This can keep the nervous system in a state of stress.
 It may show up as anxiety, restlessness, emotional numbness, difficulty relaxing, or a constant need to stay busy.
-Often, we are not aware of what we are holding.
-We only notice the symptoms.

 What happens in a session?